IngmarBitter/defenders/md/Trinity/HolySpirit.Slides.Full.md

 ## Holiness and Love

-* The Spirit is “the Spirit of holiness” (Rom 1:4)
+* The Spirit is “the Spirit of holiness” (Romans 1:4)

 <p style="font-family: 'Gabriola', serif;">
         “and declared to be the Son of God with power according to the Spirit of holiness, by the resurrection from the dead.”
 </p><p style="text-align: right; margin-top: -1.25em; margin-bottom: -0.75em;"> <em>Romans 1:4 (NKJV)</em></p>

-* God’s love is poured into our hearts “through the Holy Spirit” (Rom 5:5)
+* God’s love is poured into our hearts “through the Holy Spirit” (Romans 5:5)

 <p style="font-family: 'Gabriola', serif;">
         “Now hope does not disappoint, because the love of God has been poured out in our hearts by the Holy Spirit who was given to us.”